-- Messiah will provide a free face mask to any staff member on request.
+- Messiah will provide free face masks at the main entrance to the building.

-- If anyone refuses to wear a mask in the building, they will be politely asked to leave.
+- If anyone refuses to wear a mask as required by this policy, they will be politely asked to leave.
 If they refuse and will not leave the property, 911 will be called to assist in escorting them off our property.

 For the health and safety of our staff, congregation, and visitors, we have adopted the following policies regarding the use of space:

 - Occupancy of the sanctuary shall be limited to a maximum of 75 people.

 - Occupancy of Fellowship Hall shall be limited to a maximum of 25 people.

 - Only one person at a time shall use any restroom.